KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 - Individual sovereignty preserved (no fusion with collective).
 - Coherence emerges as integrity across lifelines.
 - Centropic return:
-  fulfilled individuality aligned with Source, not dissolved into it.
+  fulfilled individuality aligned with Aion, not dissolved into it.

 ---